-Successful participants may be able to progress to an MSc Musculoskeletal Practice (180 credits) or an MSc Advanced Musculoskeletal Practice (180 credits).
+Successful participants may be able to progress to further 20 credit modules, either taken as stand-alone CPD, or built towards a Postgraduate Certificate Musculoskeletal Practice (FCP) (60 credits), an MSc Musculoskeletal Practice (180 credits) or an MSc Advanced Musculoskeletal Practice (180 credits).
 Progression to the MSc Advanced Musculoskeletal Practice is dependent on meeting the Additional Entry Requirements.